Pavan-Parker/codeCitadel/notes/Real-Time-Bluetooth-Networks-ShapeTheWorld.md

 ## On Reset
 On reset,
-- SP defaults to 0 and it is of MSP.
+- SP defaults to 0 and ASPSEL to 0 i.e. defaults to MSP.
 - PC set to location 4, which is called reset vector.
 - Link Pointer (LP) set to 0xffff_ffff, which means invalid value.
 - T bit set to 1, which means it defaults to Thumb instruction mode, not ARM mode.